Embattled Veterans Political Committee Abruptly Shuts Down

 Hampton has left one clue about his next act: He appears to be planning to write and sell a book called “SAIGON WARRIORS, PSYOP In Vietnam, They Ran the War for Hearts & Minds.”

-In May, Hampton launched a new website touting his political connections and military service and invites people to subscribe to email updates about his forthcoming book.
+In May, Hampton launched a new website touting his political connections and military service and inviting people to subscribe to email updates about his forthcoming book.

 The Center for Public Integrity is a nonprofit investigative newsroom based in Washington, D.C.